tlongers/doccydoc/sphinx/source/incidents.rst

     “Melvin, a 23-year-old sex worker in Port Harcourt, said she was raped twice by the police.
 She said: “I was arrested twice.
 Last month they took all of us to Mile 1 police station.
 We were six that day, we see different people.
 They put us in different places [in the police station].
 We just have to allow them have sex with us.
 We were detained for three days.
 We were asked to pay N3,500 each.
 The one that will bail you will sleep with you.
 After that you can go.”

 In this case, we can look at the footnotes.
 They often will give the date of when the victim was interviewed.
-In this case, both footnotes read: “Amnesty International interview in Port Harcourt, October 2011.” - so “last month” would be ``September 2011`` and we would record this as ``2011-09`` in ``Incident: Start date``.
+In this case, both footnotes read: “Amnesty International interview in Port Harcourt, October 2011.” - so “last month” would be ``September 2011`` and we would record this as ``2011-09`` in ``Incident: Start Date``.
 While they were detained for three days it is unclear if the complete incident occurred in September because Amnesty interviewed this person in October 2011.
-Accordingly, we could record ``2011-10`` in ``Event: End date`` as they could have been arrested on September 29 and then released on 1 October 2011.
+Accordingly, we could record ``2011-10`` in ``Incident: End Date`` as they could have been arrested on September 29 and then released on 1 October 2011.

 In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in ``Incident: End Date``.